-This section looks at section 36 of the Mental Health Act.
-It looks at the professionals you might come across in hospital, when and how courts use this section.
+A Crown Court can send you to hospital for treatment at any time during your case if you need it.
+They can do this under section 36 of the Mental Health Act 1983.
+This section looks at when and how courts use this section, and the professionals you might come across.
 It explains what your rights are during this section and what could happen afterwards.

 - The Mental Health Act is the law that mental health professionals use to bring you to hospital for assessment and treatment.
 This is also known as being ‘sectioned’.